 2 class days late: Highest grade possible is 80%

 3 class days late: Highest grade possible is 70%

-The reason this is so strict is because whenever you are working in a criminal justice related field and the supervisor gives you a date when something is due to be submitted, you will not get extra days to complete it.
-Whenever you turn it in it has to be to the supervisor’s satisfaction right then or it will be sent back and told to redo it immediately.
+The reason this is so strict is because whenever you work in a criminal justice related field and the supervisor gives you a date that something is to be submitted, you will not receive extra days to complete it.
+When you submit it, it has to be to the supervisor’s satisfaction or it will be sent back and you have to redo it immediately.
 If it is not complete or up to standards you can be written up, counseled, or even fired.

 MAKE UP WORK POLICY:

 If you are absent on the day an assignment is due, it is your responsibility to make up the missed assignment.
 Missed work is in the white metal basket on the same table you turn your homework in to.
 A majority of all unit outlines, PowerPoint’s, assignments, grading rubrics, or any other important papers you may have missed while you were gone are on google classroom.
 All others are in the metal basket.
 If you have any questions about where to locate your assignment, ask me.
 It is your responsibility to pick up all assignments missed.
 Students have the same number of days in which they were absent to make up missed tests and assignments.
 PREVIOUSLY ASSIGNED WORK AND ANNOUNCED TESTS WILL BE DUE UPON RETURN TO SCHOOL.
 (Consideration will be given for serious, extended illnesses with appropriate documentation.)